benochi/reguru/README.md

 ## Overall design of the app.

 The **frontend** uses Javascript, React v17, Formik, Yup, Reactstrap, and Bootstrap with Axios for API calls.
-It handles Dashboard interaction for logged in users to add  properties to their liked/managed lists.
-This then allows users to calculate profit from the categories entered.
+It handles Dashboard interaction for logged in users to add  properties to their liked or managed lists.
+This then allows users to calculate profit from the managed properties list using other variables(taxes,expenses,owed) to generate a chart using Chart.js.

 The front end uses cookies, validation, JWTs, API calls, React_Context, ReactStrap, and Bootstrap.

 The **backend** handles API calls to the reguru-APIand stores user data while using JWTs for authorization.